 Preparing Lens Model Policy

 There are a couple ways to migrate phones to Poly Lens.
 You can use a Device Import CSV file that you export from RPRM server managing your existing Poly endpoints, this pre-stages all devices and allows you to quickly recreate all of your existing device group associations.
-Once devices are migrated, you have the flexibility to enable the Teams SIP Gateway Integration at any level of Policy Management.
+Once devices are migrated, you have the flexibility to enable the Teams SIP Gateway Integration at any level of Account Policy.

-For ease of mass migration, this guide will demonstrate this migration by using a Lens Model Policy to simplify enabling specific Poly models for Teams SIP Gateway.
+For ease of mass migration, this guide will demonstrate this migration by using a Lens Account Policy to simplify enabling specific Poly models for Teams SIP Gateway.
 In this example, we will be using a VVX 501, but the process would be identical for any model of Poly Device.

 Note: You will have to repeat these steps for every model type you are migrating.